Rijksmuseum Amsterdam entry without waiting

-You can enter the Rijksmuseum Amsterdam order online*.
+Book your tickets to the Rijksmuseum Amsterdam online*.
 With this you can visit the Rijksmuseum Amsterdam without waiting.
-The Rijksmuseum in Amsterdam Everybody should visit for himself The Netherlands, his art and his history.
+Everybody should visit the Rijksmuseum in Amsterdam in The Netherlands and see its art and its history.
 We use the departure day of our trip to the Netherlands for a flying visit.
-We get to know Dutch masters like Rembrandt and Vermeer.
+We see Dutch masters like Rembrandt and Vermeer.
 However, we mostly look at their masterpieces from afar.
 We are not the only ones who want to see them.
 But we dive into the history of the HOC.
 We also learn a lot about the Dutch.
 Best of all: we see one of my favorite portraits of Vincent van Gogh.

-During our visit there is a special exhibition with the works of Rembrandt.
-Therefore we start our tour of Holland's painting with a boat tour.
+During our visit, there is a special exhibition with the works of Rembrandt.
+Therefore, we start our tour of Holland's painting with a boat tour.
 It leads us through the canals of Amsterdam in the footsteps of Rembrandt.
-It is run by an actress.
-It represents Hendrickje Stoffels.
+An actress runs it.
+She represents Hendrickje Stoffels.
 With her, Rembrandt began a relationship after the death of his wife.
 That's how “Hendrickje” tells us about her life with the painter.
-She tells how she gave birth to his daughter as a love affair.
+She tells how she gave birth to his daughter as his lover.
 We also get an insight into the life of the Rembrandt van Rijns family.

 Rembrandt and Vermeer

-Equipped with the Stories from “Hendrijckje Stoffels” we visit the Rijksmuseum's gallery of honor.
-We can only see Rembrandt van Rijn's night watch from a distance.
+Equipped with the stories from “Hendrijckje Stoffels” we visit the Rijksmuseum's gallery of honor.
+We can see Rembrandt van Rijn's night watch only from a distance.
 The rush of visitors is too great.
 We prefer to visit the adjoining rooms instead.
 There we see other works by Rembrandt.
-Below that is his self-portrait.
-"Hendrickje" praised us on the boat tour of Rembrandt's Knubbelase.
+Among them is his self-portrait.
+“Hendrickje” praised Rembrandt's nubble nose on the boat tour.
 We can now admire this.
 The masterpieces in the Rijksmuseum in Amsterdam include “The woman who reads a letter”.
-Also "The Milkmaid" by Johannes Vermeer.
-They also testify to the skills of the 17th century masters from Holland.
+Also “The Milkmaid” by Johannes Vermeer.
+They all testify to the skills of the 17th century masters from Holland.